 Attending to sexual health and reproductive health is an important part of a young person's wellbeing.
-Trans and gender diverse young people experiences additional barriers to accessing safe and inclusive sexual and reproductive education and healthcare.(15) Discussions about sexual and reproductive health issues and interventions, such as contraception, can trigger experiences of gender dysphoria for some trans and gender diverse people.(16, 17, 18) Mental health professionals should respect and use the language the young person uses to describe their body, how it functions and its characteristics, for example, using terms such as vagina and breasts may be distressing to a trans man.(19) Respectful conversations, using inclusive language can de-stigmatise sexual and reproductive health and help young people adopt practices which prevent sexual and reproductive health issues.
-For example, discussion about contraception should be inclusive of trans and gender diverse young people and their bodies.(16) It is also important when discussing sexual attraction and behaviour not to make assumptions about the young person's sexuality, the gender of a young person's sexual partner(s) or sexual activity.
+Trans and gender diverse young people experiences additional barriers to accessing safe and inclusive sexual and reproductive education and healthcare.(15) Discussions about sexual and reproductive health issues and interventions, such as contraception, can trigger experiences of gender dysphoria for some trans and gender diverse people.(16, 17, 18) Mental health professionals should respect and use the language the young person uses to describe their body, how it functions and its characteristics, for example, using terms such as vagina and breasts may be distressing to a trans man.(19) Respectful conversations, using inclusive language can de-stigmatise sexual and reproductive health issues.
+For example, discussion about contraception should be inclusive of trans and gender diverse young people and their bodies.(16) It is also important when discussing sexual attraction and behaviour not to make assumptions about the young person's sexual activity.